-Religious icons that had scattered throughout the community of where Yuriage once stood.
-Those who found these remnants returned them to where the town’s temple once stood.
+Religious icons scattered where the town of Yuriage once stood.
+Those who found the figurines returned them to where the town’s temple once stood.
 Photo credit Stack Jones.

 Three Years On is dedicated to the victims of Japan’s earthquake, tsunami, and nuclear disaster that occurred on March 11th, 2011.
 The site can be viewed here.

 It’s been three years since Japan’s triple disaster, and there has been very little, if any change in the way the nation governs the nuclear aspect of the energy industry.